NLnetLabs/nameshed/doc/manual/source/index.rst

 Cascade
 =======

-A friendly DNSSEC signing solution: sensible defaults, controllability, observability and flexibility.
-The project is written in Rust, a programming language designed for performance and memory safety.
+A friendly DNSSEC signing solution written in Rust, a programming language designed for performance and memory safety.

+Flexibility
+   Run Cascade the way that you want: from a package or a Docker image, on-premise or in the cloud, with keys on disk or an HSM of your choice.

+Sensible defaults
+   Get started easily with default settings based on industry best practices.

+Controllability
+   Cascade hives you tight control over the DNSSEC signing process and and offers validation hooks at each stage of the process.

+Observability
+   With Cascade you cut out the guesswork.
+You will know what the pipeline is doing and why, and what you can expect to happen next.

 Open-source with professional support services
    NLnet Labs offers `professional support and consultancy services